PKU-MARL/DexterousHands/index.md

 </table>

-### Multi-task/Meta results
+### Multi-task RL results

-We evaluate the [multi-task PPO](https://arxiv.org/abs/1707.06347) and [ProMP](https://arxiv.org/abs/1810.06784) algorithms on MT1, ML1, MT4, ML4, MT20, and ML20.
+Multi-task reinforcement learning aims to train a single policy $\pi (a|s, z)$, which can achieve good results on different tasks.
+We evaluate the [multi-task PPO](https://arxiv.org/abs/1707.06347) algorithms on MT1, MT4, amd MT20.
 We also provided the results of random policy and using the PPO algorithm in individual task as the ground truth for comparison.
 The average reward for each training is shown in below.

 <table>